 Canada is a prime destination for canoe camping, with a nearly endless list of possible destinations.
 I’ve been canoeing all my life and still feel I have only scratched the service.
 But if you’ve never been on a canoe trip before, getting started can feel pretty intimidating.
 Where do you go?
 What do you pack?

 In this post I’m going to outline everything you need to know to plan your first canoe trip.
-From planning to packing to execution – this guide will have you reading to hit the water and get paddling.
+From planning to packing to execution – this guide will have you ready to hit the water and get paddling.

 1. Pre-trip Planning